I am a Christian.

 Jesus was born of a virgin, died to save us from our sin, rose from the dead, now sits at the right hand of God, and will one day return to judge the world.
 In the meantime, God sovereignly rules, and the Spirit is providentially at work here on earth.

-If the finer points of theological distinctions interest you, I invite you to read the 1689 Baptist Confession of Faith.
+If the finer points of theological distinction interest you, I invite you to read the 1689 Baptist Confession of Faith.
 Its language is a bit archaic, but your seventh-grade education qualifies you to understand most of it.
 I endorse what the Particular Baptists of England were able to articulate so well in that relatively concise document.

 I am a pastor.